opendcs/opendcs/README.md

 ./opendcs-integration-test - contains scripts for running embedded tomcat to deploy the REST API and Web Client wars for testing.

-# Installation and Configuration
+# Building

-There are two types of installations/configurations.
-One is embedded Jetty bundles and the other is WAR files.
+JDK 21 and Node 22 or higher are required to build the project.

 ## OPENDCS API
 The gradle task `./gradlew :opendcs-rest-api:war` will create a war file in the `build/libs` directory.